Multiple Sclerosis, Copaxone, and the Interferon Drugs

 Copaxone is an artificially made protein that resembles a protein that is part of the myelin that surrounds nerves.
 It is not known exactly how the drug works, but it appears to alter the activity of the immune system.

-Copaxone is FDA approved for treatment of relapsing-remitting forms of MS. It is injected subcutaneously (under the skin) once a day.
+Copaxone is FDA approved for treatment of relapsing-remitting forms of MS. It is injected subcutaneously (under the skin) three times per week.